- Fisker was launched in 2007 by Henrik Fisker, the founding father of first First Automotive.

 2020-Present Day – Public Company

 Fisker Inc. opted to go public in 2020 through a merger with a special-purpose acquisition company called Spartan Energy Acquisition Corp.
-The merger finalized on October 29, 2020, with Fisker listed on the NYSE the following day.
-The company received about $1 billion in cash from the launch, money that continues funding its operations today.
+The merger was finalized on October 29, 2020, with Fisker listed on the NYSE the following day.
+The company received about $1 billion in cash from the launch, money that continues to fund its operations today.

 Continuing the asset-light approach, Fisker inked partnerships with two manufacturers in 2021.
 One, Magna International, will make Ocean SUVs in Graz, Austria.
 The other, Foxconn, is a Taiwan-headquartered contract manufacturer that owns the Lordstown manufacturing complex formerly used by General Motors.
 Fisker is gearing up for production of the Ocean SUV to begin on November 17, 2022.

 The company says it expects to have 80,000 reservations by 2022’s end.
 Henrik Fisker said, “The enthusiasm we’re seeing worldwide for the Fisker Ocean is nothing short of humbling,” Carscoops reports.
 Fisker Inc. is investigating an increase in manufacturing above the 50,000 vehicles it originally aimed to make annually.
 It is also researching USA production to meet the American-made requirements for EV tax breaks in the Inflation Reduction Act.